rspack-contrib/rsbuild-plugin-type-check/README.md

 ### forkTsCheckerOptions

-To modify the options of `fork-ts-checker-webpack-plugin`, please refer to [fork-ts-checker-webpack-plugin - README](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin#readme) to learn about available options.
+To modify the options of `ts-checker-rspack-plugin`, please refer to [ts-checker-rspack-plugin - README](https://github.com/rspack-team/ts-checker-rspack-plugin#readme) to learn about available options.

 - **Type:** `Object | Function`
 - **Default:**